 Exploration and Hide Out Are Underwhelming

 I mentioned the exploration when it comes to recipes but it serves another purpose.
-Players can find extra outfits, rare sell-able items and special items that provide lore for the world through exploration.
-Players will have to send the ship out constantly at 30 minute intervals to unlock additional islands.
+Players can find extra outfits, rare sell-able items, and special items that provide lore for the world through exploration.
+Players will have to send the ship out constantly at 30-minute intervals to unlock additional islands.
 This feature while interesting didn’t add much to the experience.
-Another feature was the introduction of a hide out players will acquire for story reasons.
-There is no way to customize the building at all which is a let down.
+Another feature was the introduction of a hide-out player will acquire for story reasons.
+There is no way to customize the building at all which is a letdown.
 Since players can already get costumes from exploration, incorporating furniture in the finds may have helped make it feel more like home.

 Menus Make The World Go Round

 Most JRPGS have menus in them.
 It comes with the genre and it is to be expected.
 This game just appears to have an abundance.
 There are so many tabs that the game makes fun of you and gives players a title for it.
 The good thing is that they are easy to sort through and manage to stay organized.

 “I had to train myself to look in that corner at all times in fears of missing a skit or wasting valuable exploration time”.